olonok69/test_claude_pa/servers/server1/Readme.md

-# Perplexity MCP Server with SSE Protocol
+# Perplexity MCP Server with SSE Protocol & CSV Categories

-A Model Context Protocol (MCP) server that provides AI-powered web search capabilities using the Perplexity API.
+A Model Context Protocol (MCP) server that provides AI-powered web search capabilities using the Perplexity API, plus access to categorized show/industry data from CSV files.
 This version uses Server-Sent Events (SSE) for real-time communication, making it compatible with web-based MCP clients and browsers.

 ## 🚀 Features